DBUNLDGS

 -

-GB(end of database), the root-segment loop flag is set and the program stops reading. -
+If status = GB (end of database), the root-segment loop flag is set and the program stops reading.

-GBstatus is treated as an error: it is displayed along with the IMS key feedback area, and the program aborts via9999-ABEND. -
+Any other non-space, non-GB status is treated as an error: it is displayed along with the IMS key feedback area, and the program aborts via 9999-ABEND.

-GE(no more segments under this parent), the child loop is ended. -
+On status GE (no more segments under this parent), the child loop is ended.

 Any other status triggers a display of the error/key feedback area and an abend.